How to Install Node.js on Linux Mint 22 and 21

 Conclusion

-Node.js is now running on Linux Mint through the package workflow that fits your projects, whether that is one system runtime from NodeSource or version switching through NVM.
+Node.js is now running on Linux Mint through the method that matches your project: the distro package for older workloads, NodeSource for one supported system runtime, or NVM for per-project switching.
 To finish the workstation setup, you can install VS Code on Linux Mint and point it at the runtime you just configured.

 Search LinuxCapable